Son of Saul is a 2015 film from Hungary, directed by Laszlo Nemes.

-- The Hero Dies: Saul is presumably shot dead in the end, as Nemes wanted a Holocaust story about a protagonist who dies.
+- The Hero Dies: Saul is presumably shot dead in the end (although the shooting happens offscreen), as Nemes wanted a Holocaust story about a protagonist who dies.

 - Hope Spot: A brief moment when Saul and some other Sonderkommandos seem to have escaped the camp.
 They find refuge in a shed and start talking about joining the Polish resistance.
 Then the SS shows up.

 - In-universe, Saul's son has apparently survived the gassing.
 Unlike another film where such a thing happens, the boy is suffocated immediately.

 - Nothing Is Scarier: Most of the horrible going-ons of Auschwitz are off-camera as the action follows only Saul, leaving the audience to fill in the gaps with what they know occurred at the death camp — which in itself is almost beyond comprehension or imagination.

 - Shoot the Shaggy Dog: After all the trouble Saul goes through to give his "son" a proper funeral, the rabbi is revealed to be a fraud, the corpse is lost in a river, and Saul is shot to death by the SS.